Near-optimal Policy Optimization Algorithms for Learning Adversarial Linear Mixture MDPs: Acknowledgments

-Part of this work was done when QG, JH, and DZ participated in the Fall 2020 program on the Theory of Reinforcement Learning at the Simons Institute for the Theory of Computing.
+We thank the anonymous reviewers for their helpful comments.
+Part of this work was done when JH, DZ and QG participated the Theory of Reinforcement Learning program at the Simons Institute for the Theory of Computing in Fall 2020.
+JH, DZ and QG are partially supported by the National Science Foundation CAREER Award 1906169, IIS-1904183, and AWS Machine Learning Research Award.
+The views and conclusions contained in this paper are those of the authors and should not be interpreted as representing any funding agencies.